3DS - Home Menu UI Layout Customization Guide

 ’s file sizes are the same.
 We will be restoring them on the next steps.

 - You should have another corrupted BCLYT file.
 Again, this is normal.
-The file size of the edited BCLYT has been decreased by 432 bytes.
+The file size of the edited BCLYT file has been decreased by 432 bytes.

 Make sure both the